Learning to Find Proofs and Theorems by Learning to Refine Search Strategies: The Case of Loop Invariant Synthesis: Approach

-More formally, we introduce the concept of an \emph{event}.
-Strategies can declare an arbitrary number of events $e$ and each one is associated with a reward $r_e$ along with a maximal number of occurences $m_e$ ($m_e=1$ for constraint violation events).
+More formally, we propose to introduce the concept of an \emph{event}.
+Strategies can declare an arbitrary number of events $e$ and each one is associated with a reward $r_e$ along with a maximal number of occurrences $m_e$ ($m_e=1$ for constraint violation events) that can be counted towards the final reward.
 The \texttt{reward} operator introduced in Figure~\ref{fig:simplified-solver} is replaced by an \texttt{event} operator.
-When a strategy terminates, a reward is issued implicitly with a value of -1 in case of a failure and in case of a success.
-In this expression, $n_e$ denotes the number of calls made to $\texttt{event}(e)$ and $\rmin > -1$ is the minimal reward to be received in case of a success.
+When a strategy terminates, a reward is issued implicitly with a value of $-1$ in case of a failure and in case of a success.
+In this expression, $n_e$ denotes the number of calls made to $\texttt{event}(e)$ during the whole episode and setting $\rmin > -1$ guarantees that successes are always rewarded more than failures.
 Note that it is important not to issue event penalties after a failure.
 Otherwise, faced with a likely failure, an agent may be incentivized to simply give up and fail immediately to avoid further penalties in search of success.
+Also, there are two reasons for bounding the maximal number of occurrences of event $e$ that are counted towards the final reward by a constant quantity $m_e$.
+First, this allows having a network with a finite softmax head predict the number of occurrences of $e$ (as we see below).
+Second, the $m_e=1$ case is particularly useful to model events such as constraint violations that can be detected multiple times but should only be penalized once.

 In this framework, the value head of the network is tasked with predicting the following probabilities: \begin{inparaenum}[\it i)] \item the probability $\pfail$ of a failure, \item the probability $\pmin$ of succeeding with minimal reward $\rmin$, \item the probability $\psucc = 1 - \pfail - \pmin$ of succeeding with a greater reward and \item the probabilities $p_e^i$ that $\min(n_e,m_e)=i$ for all events $e$ and $0 \le i \le m_e$. \end{inparaenum} A value estimate derives from these probabilities: